October Alumni Weekend

 In this session, we explore how Edinburgh Medical School graduates have used their expertise to create positive impact.
 Two inspiring graduates will share their personal journeys since graduation, with time for Q&A.

-Talks to be confirmed
+Talks to be confirmed.

 Note: This is a parallel session - we invite you to choose and book your preferred session